To Contact the Willow Staff, please:

 or Phone: 905-328-9277

-Willow Arts Community (The Willow) is located downtown St. Catharines, Ontario at 366 St. Paul Street on the shared traditional lands of the Haudenosaunee, Anishinaabe, Mississaugas of the Credit First Nation, the Neutral Peoples and many other Indigenous people from across Turtle Island.
+Willow Arts Community (The Willow) is located downtown St. Catharines, Ontario within Silver Spire United Church at 366 St. Paul Street.
+Our studio and office are on the shared traditional lands of the Haudenosaunee, Anishinaabe, Mississaugas of the Credit First Nation, the Neutral Peoples and many other Indigenous people from across Turtle Island.
 We offer our sincere gratitude and respect to the original and continued stewards of this land.
 We also acknowledge Indigenous, Black, People of Colour and 2SLGBTQQAI+ People that have been marginalized for centuries and more – and our collective responsibility to take action for a better world free from oppression, discrimination, and racism.

 There are ramps to enter the building from the St. Paul Street entrance and Head Street entrance and a lift to access all floors.
 There are two accessible washroom in the building, plus a few genderless washrooms.
 Willow members do not have to be sober to participate, and we follow our Code of Conduct to make decisions based on behaviour and safety.
-Oftentimes, members are nervous to attend for the first time due to symptoms of their mental health.
+Oftentimes, members are nervous to attend the first time due to symptoms of their mental health.
 Staff are available at the start of each program to welcome you into the building and help you feel more comfortable being in a new space with new people.
+Call or text our cellphone 905-328-9277 if you need assistance.

 There is a small, free parking lot at the corner of Bond Street and Head Street and paid parking on the streets.
 Parking is free after 6 PM.
 The St. Catharines Bus Terminal is 400 metres away.